 Running a church is no easy task.

 On the one hand, Church of the Holy Communion is the religious home base for more than 1,200 people.
 It provides worship and fellowship opportunities for disciples of all ages, weddings and funerals, community service and Christian formation.
-And, lately, it has been doing all of these things online and in other new, socially-distanced ways!
+And, lately, it has added online and other new, socially-distanced ways!

 On the other hand, Church of the Holy Communion is a non-profit organization with almost $2 million in annual revenue; 31 employees; 50,000 square feet of facilities; and a multi-dimensional partnership with St. Mary’s Episcopal School, one of the largest and most prominent independent schools for girls in our region.